Maxim Voznesensky: Exhibitions

-During his career Voznesenskiy has curated exhibitions in Russia and in other countries.
+During his career Voznesensky has curated exhibitions in Russia and in other countries.
 In 2001 he put together the exhibition ‘Diamonds of Russia – 20th Century’ in the Ivan the Great Bell Tower of the Moscow Kremlin Museum, together with the Alrosa Company and Gokhran - the State Fund of Precious Metals and Precious Stones of the Russian Federation.
 Featured in the exhibition was the collection: ‘The Diamond in The Russian Avant-garde’, which also included many other artist jewellers from Russia.
-In 2013, the entire collection, including eight pieces by Voznesenskiy of Jewellery Theatre, was gifted by the Alrosa Company to Kremlin Armoury Museum where it is now on permanent display.
+In 2013, the entire collection, including eight pieces by Voznesensky of Jewellery Theatre, was gifted by the Alrosa Company to Kremlin Armoury Museum where it is now on permanent display.

-In 2002 Voznesenskiy had a joint exhibition with American jewellery designer Lisa Vershbow at the All-Russia Museum of Decorative, Applied & Folk Art.
+In 2002 Voznesensky had a joint exhibition with American jewellery designer Lisa Vershbow at the All-Russia Museum of Decorative, Applied & Folk Art.

-Each year between 2003 and 2010 Voznesenskiy exhibited his jewellery collections under the brand "Jewellery Theatre", at BaselWorld - The World Watch and Jewellery Show.
+Each year between 2003 and 2010 Voznesensky exhibited his jewellery collections under the brand "Jewellery Theatre", at BaselWorld - The World Watch and Jewellery Show.

 In 2008 he created the Art Project "The Representation of Beauty" to mark the 10th anniversary of the founding of "Jewellery Theatre" with a limited edition publication of the same name.
 The project consisted of a theatrical presentation of a series of photographs of women wearing his jewellery by the photographer Vladimir Klavijo-Telepnev and curated by the art critic Patimat Gamzatova.